 Originally, OnePlus used a popular custom Android ROM on its phones called Cyanogen OS.
 Unfortunately, not long after the launch of the OnePlus One, the company behind the software — Cyanogen, Inc. — started making some incredibly bad decisions, which soured the relationship between the two brands.

-As a result, OnePlus cut ties with Cyanogen, and started to make its own version of the Android operating system.
-The whole debacle ended up being a blessing in disguise, as it bore us Oxygen OS — the proprietary Android skin of OnePlus.
+As a result, OnePlus cut ties with Cyanogen and started to make its own version of the Android operating system.
+The whole debacle was a blessing in disguise, as it bore us Oxygen OS — the proprietary Android skin of OnePlus.

 A partnership with T-Mobile